pharmpy/pharmpy/docs/structsearch.rst

 Running
 ~~~~~~~

-The structsearch tool is available both in Pharmpy/pharmr.
+The structsearch tool is available both in Pharmpy and pharmr.

 The code to initiate structsearch for a PKPD model in Python/R is stated below: